-This is always a tricky question as every snow season is different from the last, there is no certain way to know weeks or months in advance what the conditions will be like.
-When planning your visit make sure you check the snow reports and weather forecast!
-View live cameras here
+This is always a tricky question as every snow season is different from the last; there is no certain way to know weeks or months in advance what the conditions will be like.
+When planning your visit, make sure you check the snow reports and weather forecast!

-Tip: Avoid dressing kids in gumboots/wellingtons as they do not have any insulation, the kid’s feet will freeze after a short amount of time in the snow.
+Tip: Avoid dressing kids in gumboots/wellingtons as they do not have any insulation; kids feet will freeze after a short amount of time in the snow.

 Lake Mountain Alpine Resort is subject to closure for periods of time during peak periods on weekends throughout the snow season when maximum capacity is reached in the carparks.
 It is recommended that visitors arrive before 11am to avoid disappointment.

-On occasions, due to heavy snow fall, it is necessary to carry and fit snow chains to two-wheel drive vehicles or engage 4×4 or engage snow conditions on all wheel drive vehicles where directed.
-Please know your vehicle’s requirements prior to heading to the snow.
-Check out the daily snow report before you leave in the morning on the home page for chain requirements for two-wheel drive vehicles or contact the resort directly on 03 5957 7201.
+On occasions, due to heavy snow fall, it is necessary to carry and fit snow chains to two-wheel drive vehicles, or engage 4×4 or snow conditions on all wheel drive vehicles.
+Please check your vehicle’s requirements before heading to the snow.
+Check out the daily snow report before you leave in the morning on the home page for chain requirements for two-wheel drive vehicles.

 Traffic advisory signs are also located at Marysville where chains can be hired.
-Chain days are called The day before where possible.
+Chain days are called on the day before where possible.
 Alpine conditions can change quickly and if necessary chain days may be called on the day.

-Chains can be hired from any of the Ski Hires in Marysville or Narbethong before you begin the climb to Lake Mountain, the cost is approximately $30 for the day, you will be shown how to fit the chains when hiring.
+Chains can be hired from any of the Ski Hires in Marysville or Narbethong before you begin the climb to Lake Mountain.
+The cost is approximately $30 for the day and you will be shown how to fit the chains when hiring them.

 For more information on chains click here